A case study on how I secured two WordPress websites for a multinational bank, from start to finish.

-Here I used the Genesis Framework with a custom child theme, and until very recently I’ve used this combination for almost every website I’ve built since 2012.
-It’s fast, very secure, and regularly updated.
-It’s a solid choice for any WordPress website and is the go-to theme for thousands of WordPress developers.
+Here I used the Genesis Framework with a custom child theme.
+It’s fast, very secure, and at the time, it was regularly updated.
+It was a solid choice for any WordPress website for well over a decade (and is still great).

-Side note: There are many really great free themes, but there’s also no incentive for the developers of many of these themes to continue supporting them, which makes me nervous when thinking about a project’s longevity.
+Side note: There are many really great free themes, but there’s also no incentive for the developers of many of these themes to continue supporting them, which rules them out for me when thinking about a project’s longevity.